kunaakos/cdi/README.md

 But my main focus was the resizable board, and I sacrificed everything else, including code quality in some places!

 I used [Prettier](https://prettier.io/) for formatting, and I'm not always happy about what it does to JSX, but I favor consistency over perfectly formatted code.

+I did not write tests, but made sure everything is testable.
 # Running

 This project was built with [Create React App](https://github.com/facebook/create-react-app).